DimEvil/VISdatapaper/VIS-occurrences-paper.md

 *the logo of VIS, the Fish Information System*

 Two separate Darwin Core Archives were generated and published.
-The main reason herefore is that both datasets cover different habitats and are curated by scientists which have to report to different instances.
-Nevertheless the datamodel used for Inland waters and Estuary occurrences is completely the same and the sum of both datasets equals a complete view of Fish occurences in Flanders until the end of the year 2012.
-Since 2013 a new set sampling locations was identified, therefore the data collected since 2013 is momentarily also only available upon request.
+The main rationale behind this is that both datasets cover different habitats, are not equally sampled and are curated by different scientists.
+Nevertheless the data model used for Inland waters and Estuary occurrences is identical and the sum of both datasets equals a complete view of fish occurrences in Flanders until the end of 2012.
+Since 2013 a new set sampling locations was defined, therefore the data collected since 2013 is momentarily only available upon request.